foxblock/ec5-bytes-to-numbers/readme.md

 `test_convert.js` holds the unit tests.
 These are fairly thourough.
 Any integer up to 32-bit width is fully checked.
 Uint64 is only checked for edge cases (since fully checking would take a minute or so).
 Testing float conversions is tricky, because JS converts everything to double.
 So we check all the edge cases and a few random values.

 Call `convert_test_all()` to run all tests.
-Note: For `convert_nocheck.js` the variable `convert_skip_error_tests` needs to be set to true, so the missing "array length error"-handling is not tested.
+Note: For `convert_nocheck.js` the variable `convert_skip_error_tests` needs to be set to true, so the missing "array length" error-handling is not tested.

 Note: Tests are NOT EC5 compatible, since they use the DataView class for comparison.